J4Numbers/git-and-github-project/git-github-exercise.md

 1. Visit [https://pages.github.com/](https://pages.github.com/)

-2. Create your own github page using the instruction provided.
+2. Create your own github page using the instruction provided in the link above.

-3. Host an index.html file with a heading that reads Hello World!
+3. Create an index.html file with a heading that reads Hello World!

-4. Share the link to your Github pages in the issues comment section [link](https://github.com/codeandstuff-manchester/Exercises/issues/1)
+4. Share the link to your Github pages in the issues comment section ->[link](https://github.com/codeandstuff-manchester/Exercises/issues/1)